akoz002/nodejs-project-timestamp/README.md

 ### Demo App

 A demo app can be found at the link below.
 It is implemented in Node.js and Express.
-A set of basic tests can be found at `tests/tests.js` in this repo.
+At the frontend it contains a simple React component for fetching and displaying the timestamp.
+React source can be found at `views/js/`.
+A set of basic tests can be found at `tests/tests.js`.

 * https://akoz002-nodejs-timestamp.herokuapp.com/